 - Restricted eye movement

 - Red eye (rare)

 Exams and Tests

 The health care provider will examine your eye.
 If you have signs of pseudotumor, additional tests will be done to make sure you don't have other conditions that may look like pseudotumor.
 The two most common other conditions are:

-- A cancer tumor
+- A cancerous tumor in the orbit

 - Thyroid eye disease

 - CT scan of the head

 Mild cases may go away without treatment.
 More severe cases most often respond well to corticosteroid treatment.
 If the condition is very bad, the swelling may put pressure on the eyeball and damage it.
 Surgery may be needed to remove part of the bones of the orbit to relieve the pressure.

 Most cases are mild and outcomes are good.
 Severe cases may not respond well to treatment and there may be some loss of vision.
 Orbital pseudotumor most often involves only one eye.

 Severe cases of orbital pseudotumor may push the eye forward so much that the lids cannot cover and protect the cornea.
 This causes the eye to dry out.
 The cornea may become cloudy or develop an ulcer.
 Also, the eye muscles may not be able to properly aim the eye which can cause double vision.